gitLonan/Python-mini-side-projects/README.md

 - [Link to Laser Maze README](./Laser%20maze/README.md)

--Your goal is to guide the laser using **mirrors** "/" and "\" to the finish line while avoiding bombs.
--For more detailed description press the link above.
+Your goal is to guide the laser using **mirrors** "/" and "\\" to the finish line while avoiding bombs.For more detailed description press the link above.

 ### Project 2: Battle of Knights

 - [Link to Battle Knights README](./Battle%20of%20Knighs/README.md)

+Fun little automatic battle between two legendary (user named) knights.
+Choose their behavior and see who wins

 ## Getting Started: